DanielGibson/texview/README.md

 **Maybe at some point:**

-* Support rendering texture on a 3D object (cube, sphere, ...) with additional textures (normalmap, ...) and moveable light and camera
+* Support rendering the texture on a 3D object (cube, sphere, ...) maybe with additional textures (normalmap, ...) and moveable light and camera
     - Allow customizing shader code for that (feasible with OpenGL as it takes GLSL directly)
 * Diffing images (e.g. to show differences between source image and compressed texture)